gospel-desk/www.logstown.com/2024/lets-be-holy-together/index.md

 ---

 Nothing helps with focus like a deadline, and there's no deadline like death.
-My own is inching closer.
+[My dad died](https://singinghome.com/).
+Several friends as well.
+My end is drawing closer.
 Third quarter, God willing.
 Middle age.
-[My dad died](https://singinghome.com/).
-Several friends as well.
 What matters?
 What am I about?

 I found an answer fifteen years ago, a particular phrase that stuck with me:
 "to present each other as pure offerings to God on the Day of Christ."
 I want